MartinHelmut/number-generator/README.md

 #### Set the state

-You can set the state with `setState` on two ways, first, if you don't pass any parameter the state function it will reset the state to the initial state.
+You can set the state with `setState` on two ways, either if you don't pass any parameter to the state function it will reset the state to the initial state.
 Or you can pass an state to restore a previous setting:

 ```javascript
 const generator = aleaRNGFactory();